Clarence Hare: Legacy

 Hare Peak, a summit of the system of mountains that surmounts the eastern side of the Leigh Hunt Glacier, was named after Hare in 1962.
 It is located on the Dufek Coast within the Ross Dependency, a section of Antarctica that is under the nominal suzerainty of Hare's homeland of New Zealand.

 Book

-In September 2022 Clarence Hare's diary from the 1901 Discovery expedition to Antarctica was published for the first time.
-The book includes a foreword by Sir Ranulph Fiennes.
+In September 2022, Clarence Hare's diary from the 1901 Discovery expedition to Antarctica was published for the first time.